this – Simulating an Object Method

 x.foo::change_value(1); // <- syntax error

-In order to call a module function as a method, export that method as a function pointer and use the call syntax:
+In order to call a module function as a method, it must be defined with a restriction on the type of object pointed to by this:

 ┌────────────────┐